 Applies to trandolapril / verapamil: oral tablet extended release

-Along with its needed effects, trandolapril / verapamil may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, trandolapril / verapamil may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trandolapril / verapamil:Rare
+If any of the following side effects occur while taking trandolapril / verapamil, check with your doctor immediately:Rare

 - Chest pain